9th8/up-to-date-real-world-haskell/5-writing-a-library.md

   undefined, called at PrettyStub.hs:11:14 in main:Main
 ```

-Even though we can\'t yet run our stubbed code, the compiler\'s type
+Even though we can't yet run our stubbed code, the compiler's type
 checker will ensure that our program is sensibly typed.

 ## Pretty printing a string